Zombie Companies: Is your business walking dead? Complete Guide for SMEs

 Directors of zombie companies should seek out pre-insolvency advice from a professional in order to decide what the best course of action is (restructure or wind-up) for their company.
 Read our article about choosing a pre-insolvency adviser for more information.

 A restructuring should be supervised by an adviser, and once complete should be given the best chance at success with the ongoing support of a turnaround board.
-A restructure may be conducted in several ways, including:

 Causes and symptoms of zombification: John Argenti